European Commission logo

 Safety

-In technical terms this phenomenon in which physical systems in daily live are controlled via computer technologies are called Cyber Physical Systems (CPS).
-For CPS systems to function properly, it is very important that they are resistant to hardware defects and are safe; and the more complex the system, the greater the challenge.
-Many CPS systems have applications where reliability is very important.
+In technical terms, this phenomenon in which physical systems in daily live are controlled via computer technologies are called Cyber Physical Systems (CPS).
+For CPS, to function properly, it is important that they are resistant to hardware defects and are safe; and the more complex the system, the greater the challenge.
+Many CPS have applications where reliability is very important.
 Think of the autonomous cars and airplanes.
 The systems also sometimes operate in harsh outdoor conditions, so they must therefore be able to deal with system components that become abruptly defective.
 And of course all systems must be well protected against hackers.
-Otherwise you run the risk that the factory processes and distribution chains will stop, vehicles will get into accidents and the surveillance systems will no longer pick up suspicious situations.
+Otherwise you run the risk that the factory processes and distribution chains will stop, vehicles will get into accidents and surveillance systems will no longer pick up suspicious situations.

 European collaboration

-After the project duration of three years, the team should have not only worked out a set of practical solutions, but should also have applied those solutions to a number of existing systems.
-These real-world applications the project focuses on are a complex system that controls autonomous aircrafts, a system that provides real-time radar surveillance and a system that monitors and manages a metro network.
+After the project duration of three years, the team has not only worked out a set of practical solutions for specifying, designing, analyzing and implementing adaptive CPS, but has also applied some of these solutions to a number of existing systems.
+These real-world applications the project focuses on are: a complex system that controls autonomous aircrafts, a system that provides real-time radar surveillance, and a system that monitors and manages a metro network.

 ADMORPH project logo